 Then, there is Melo's defense, which leaves a whole lot to be desired.

-Anthony’s lack of defensive prowess is not just a product of old age, either.
-Even when he entered the league as a raw 19-year-old out of Syracuse in 2003, Anthony was not known for his defensive chops.
+Anthony's lack of defensive prowess is not just a product of old age, either.
+Even when he entered the league as a raw 19-year-old out of Syracuse in the 2003 NBA Draft, Anthony was not known for his defensive chops.

 Melo has never been all that fleet afoot, and his lack of elite athleticism has always given him trouble against the top small forwards in the game.
 Throw in the fact that Anthony's instincts aren't the best, and you can see why that he has been a below-average defender throughout his professional tenure.